Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Many converters will only accept a digital PCM audio signal.
 While this is OK for some devices, many digital audio outputs only support Dolby Digital or DTS audio.

-Of course, if you only need PCM audio, then you can get a cheaper converter that doesn’t have built-in decoding.
+Of course, if you only need PCM audio, you can get a cheaper converter that doesn’t have built-in decoding.

 For example, you might have an old tape deck with stereo analog outs that you want to connect to your speaker system or soundbar with only coaxial digital audio inputs.